NadeeshaNJ/micromouse-floodfill-cpp/README.md

 For use with [mackorone/mms](https://github.com/mackorone/mms), a Micromouse simulator.

-This code was initially created to work with an actual [micromouse](https://github.com/NadeeshaNJ/MicroMouse) therefore some of the codes can be redundant for the simulation.
+This code was originally developed for an actual [micromouse](https://github.com/NadeeshaNJ/MicroMouse), so some parts may be redundant for the simulation.
 ## Info
+This repository contains multiple versions of the main control loop for different micromouse run strategies:
 - `originalmain.cpp` - performs a single Search Run from Start to Goal(center of the maze)<br/>
 * `ReturnMain.cpp` - performs a return run where it do a Search Run and a Backtracking.
 This also shows the shortest path it had discovered.<br/>
 + `DoubleCheckMain.cpp` - performs **two*** Search Runs to refine the map and then shows the final shortest possible path through the discovered cells.<br/>